Drifter-Supremo/simpsons-quotes/memory-bank/progress.md

 - src/data/iconicQuotes.json updated with curated quotes and meets all requirements for 1.4.
 - Tailwind CSS fully set up and configured.
 - Base UI structure implemented and styled.
-- Ready for next component development (QuoteCard.jsx).
+- QuoteCard component is now styled as per the theme (padding, yellow background, rounded corners, shadow).
+Ready for next steps.

 ### Known Issues
 - None yet.